Pug Puppy Guide

 Vaccination Timeline

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Pugs have particular requirements based on their small size, heavy shedding level, and genetic predispositions to brachycephalic syndrome and eye problems.
+Pugs sit in the small-size category, shed at a heavy level, and carry documented risk for brachycephalic syndrome and eye problems — those three factors drive most of the daily-care decisions.

 Socialization Window